Ronaldo hits out at Luxembourg's 'potato field' as Portugal reach Euro 2020 | Goal.com

 “We aren’t favourites because we won in 2016, let’s go there and try and win again.
 Everyone else is a favourite.”

-The former Real Madrid man says he isn’t fussed how his 100th international goal comes, and also addressed a comment by Danilo, suggesting Ronaldo said he’s have won Brazil five more World Cups.
+The former Real Madrid man says he isn’t fussed how his 100th international goal comes, and also addressed a comment by Danilo, suggesting Ronaldo said he’d have won Brazil five more World Cups.

 “I am proud to be Portuguese, I didn’t trade my nationality.
 I’m glad [Danilo] said that, Brazil is one of the best teams ever, and Portugal isn’t in the top three, but we can beat them.